ryanisaacg/auvm/machine/bytecode.md

 	- ior R(AIndex) R(BIndex) R(ResultIndex)
 - xor: Exclusive binary or
 	- xor R(AIndex) R(BIndex) R(ResultIndex)
+- rhd: Read from the hard disk at a given index
+	- rhd (DiskLocation) R(ResultIndex)
+- whd: Write to the hard disk at a given index
+	- whd R(ResultIndex) (DiskLocation)
 ##Constants
 Constants can be used in place of source registers, and are denoted with #

 ##Pointers
 Pointers are denoted with a hex string with no R or # prefix.

+##Registers
+Registers are denoted with an 'R'.
+The value of a dereferenced register is represented by R$.

 ##Bytecode representation
-The commands are in the order listed above, with mov = 0 Values are 5 bytes, with the first byte indicating Register, Value, or Pointer and the next four representing the value Pointers are unsigned 32-bit integers, Registers and Constant Values are signed 32-bit integers
+The commands are in the order listed above, with mov = 0

+Values are 5 bytes, with the first byte indicating Register, Register Value, Constant Value, or Pointer and the next four representing the value

+Pointers are unsigned 32-bit integers, Registers and Constant Values are signed 32-bit integers